legends2k/blog/content/post/inspirers.md

 [Daniel Kahneman]: https://www.ted.com/talks/daniel_kahneman_the_riddle_of_experience_vs_memory

 ## And more
-People like *Salman Khan*, the educator, and neumerous other open source developers like *Richard M Stallman*,  *Linus Torvalds*, who open up their work for the betterment of humanity and respect freedom are my inspirations too.
+People like *Salman Khan*, the educator, *Amit Patel*, whose blog is a treasure trove of interactive articles for a game developer, and numerous other open source developers like *Richard M Stallman*,  *Linus Torvalds*, who open up their work for the betterment of humanity and respect freedom are my inspirations too.